kartikrana05/Flock-Energy/PROTOCOL.md

    decoder for.
 3. That same endpoint returns errors as HTTP `200` with the error embedded in the body, not as a 4xx status — easy to miss.
+4. **Meter detail comes in two entirely different payload shapes**, and which one you get depends on the meter: 238 of 403 return a display table (`detail.data`), the other 165 return a raw ORM dump (`detail.classData`) that is doubly encoded — a JSON *string* holding an `installed_meter` object with PascalCase keys.
+Same six fields, wholly different structure.
+The two are interleaved across the ID range with no pattern we could find, so a small sample can easily miss one.
-4. The network hierarchy looked deceptively 1:1 on a small sample (first page of meters had unique, sequential DT codes) but isn't — 403 meters map to only 40 DTs, and 40 DTs map to only 28 feeders, with uneven fan-out at both levels.
+5. The network hierarchy looked deceptively 1:1 on a small sample (first page of meters had unique, sequential DT codes) but isn't — 403 meters map to only 40 DTs, and 40 DTs map to only 28 feeders, with uneven fan-out at both levels.
-5. Consumption's numeric fields (`kwh`, `kvah`, `voltR`) are JSON strings, not numbers, and are cumulative register readings, not per-interval usage — "how much was consumed in this slot" requires computing a delta ourselves, which we chose not to do (see README's design notes).
+6. Consumption's numeric fields (`kwh`, `kvah`, `voltR`) are JSON strings, not numbers, and are cumulative register readings, not per-interval usage — "how much was consumed in this slot" requires computing a delta ourselves, which we chose not to do (see README's design notes).
-6. Consumption is always a fixed rolling 7-day window — no date-range param, no "load more," confirmed by checking the exact first/last timestamps returned.
+7. Consumption is always a fixed rolling 7-day window — no date-range param, no "load more," confirmed by checking the exact first/last timestamps returned.